Learn How To Report Robocalls

 Under the Telephone Consumer Protection Act (TCPA), individuals may be entitled to seek $500 for each robocall they receive without their consent, and this amount can potentially be tripled to $1,500 if the court finds the violation to be willful or knowing.

-If they refuse to pay up, you can sue the company service provider in small claims court using DoNotPay, using the information we gathered from them.
+If they refuse to pay up, you can send demand letters to the company service provider in small claims court using DoNotPay, using the information we gathered from them.

 Are all spam calls illegal?